rrpinto7/data-projects/README.md

 ## 📁 Projects

 - `regression_revenue_case`: Multiple Linear Regression model to analyze and predict revenue based on pricing, discounts, and marketing efforts.
+- `database_projects`: Design and implementation of relational databases using PostgreSQL, including ER diagrams, normalized schemas, and analytical SQL queries.

 More projects to come...